 In January 1992, the Museum of Communication Foundation Trust (MoCFT) was established, to provide a forum for people interested in communications and also to study the development of communication and IT, with emphasis on collecting, preserving and exhibiting artefacts that illustrate this development.

-The Foundation is led by a Board of Directors drawn from the membership, who meet on a monthly basis and manage all aspects of the Museum and its operations.
+The Foundation is led by a Board of Directors drawn from the membership, who meet on a regular basis and manage all aspects of the Museum and its operations.

 Current Board Members are:

-Our Professional Curatorial Adviser is Dallas Mechan of Fife Council and our Patron is Prof. Heinz Wolff.
+Our Professional Curatorial Adviser is Dallas Mechan of Fife Council.

 Harry's death in February 2000 was a most severe blow.
 However, to Harry, the Foundation's primary function was to perpetuate his life's work, long after that life had expired.
 We are striving to prove ourselves equal to this task.